shauntai/signalforgood/README.md

 Trust requires transparency.

-Our scoring algorithms, agent prompts, and debate rules are open source so anyone can:
+Our scoring logic, agent prompts, and debate rules are intended to be inspectable so anyone can:

 - audit how results are produced
 - fork the platform
 - propose improvements via PRs

-If recommendations affect real people, “show your work” isn’t optional.
+If recommendations affect real people, "show your work" is not optional.

 ---

-## Metrics we track (for funders + operators)
+## Metrics we track (for funders and operators)

 We track what matters for credibility and operational health:

-- **Citation coverage** (% of claims with sources)
+- **Citation coverage** (percent of claims with sources)
 - **Solution cards published**
 - **Community engagement** (visits, flags, contributions)
-- **Retraction + correction rates**
+- **Retraction and correction rates**
 - **Time-to-resolution** for flagged claims

 ---

+## Tech stack

+This project is built with:

+- Vite
+- TypeScript
+- React
+- Tailwind CSS
+- shadcn-ui
+- Supabase

+---

-## How can I edit this code?
+## How to contribute and edit

-There are several ways to edit and contribute to this application.

-**Use your preferred IDE (recommended)**

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

-Follow these steps:
+### Recommended workflow (Lovable + GitHub)
+This project is actively developed using Lovable with GitHub connected.
+The cleanest way to contribute is:

+1. Create a branch in GitHub.
+2. Make your changes (Lovable or local IDE).
+3. Open a PR back to `main`.

+### Edit a file directly in GitHub
+1. Navigate to the desired file(s).
+2. Click the "Edit" button (pencil icon).
+3. Commit changes to a branch and open a PR.

+### Use GitHub Codespaces
+1. Open the repo in Codespaces.
+2. Make changes.
+3. Commit and push to your branch.

+---

+## Local development

+This is a standard Vite + React app.

+**Prerequisites**
+- Node.js and npm (use nvm if you want an easy install path)

+**Install and run**
 ```sh
 # Step 1: Clone the repository using the project's Git URL.
 git clone <YOUR_GIT_URL>